 There are a number of channels to explore when thinking about digital marketing, according to Jodie Sangster, CEO of the Association for data-driven Marketing and Advertising (ADMA).

-“Broadly speaking,” Jodie says, “it encompasses online and mobile, and includes categories such as display/banner advertising, email marketing, search engine optimisation marketing and social media which encompasses various platforms including YouTube, Facebook, Twitter, Instagram and Pinterest.”
+“Broadly speaking,” Jodie says, “it encompasses online and mobile, and includes categories such as display/banner advertising, email marketing, search engine optimization marketing, and social media which encompasses various platforms including YouTube, Facebook, Twitter, Instagram, and Pinterest.”

 “Any small business that wants to promote itself (and that’s everyone!) can benefit from digital marketing,” Jodie says.
 “Importantly, digital marketing connects you with online consumers.
 More and more, consumers are using the internet or their mobiles to research and buy products and services, so you really want to be there.
 It’s not optional.”